 See recipe card for quantities.

-Since this healthy pulled pork rice bowl is my with leftover pulled pork, it is ready in no time!
+The best part is that this healthy pulled pork rice bowl is made with my leftover pulled pork, so it is ready in no time!

 1. Boil the rice as per packet instructions.